baekoor/Smart_GUI_Tool/README.txt

 Smart 3 Update File Creation Tool GUI - python 3.7+

+OS independent GUI tool for version control on dash clusters for boats.
+The program uses two binary data files, defines specific memory addresses for metadata, compresses using XZ and encrypts with AES-128-OFB to create a concatenated data file that can be uploaded to dash clusters

 This can be run from terminal on linux with (python3.7 Gui.py), on windows with cmd (python Gui.py) or via double clicking the file.